yihui/yihui.org/content/en/2013-04-07-travis-ci-for-r.md

 We, the poor authors, cannot guaranttee that every time our packages can pass CRAN's machines due to all kinds of reasons.
 Some problems are actually easy to fix without a real human yelling at us.
 On the other hand, if the package fortunately passes `R CMD check`, we do not really need an email from a real human acknowledging "thanks, on CRAN now".

 [Travis CI](https://travis-ci.org/) is an excellent platform for continuous integration of software packages.
-You do not need to interact with a real person by email -- each time you push to Github, your package will be automatically built and checked.
+You do not need to interact with a real person by email -- each time you push to GitHub, your package will be automatically built and checked.
 If there are problems, you will be notified automatically.

 A similar platform in the R world is [Bioconductor](http://bioconductor.org/checkResults/).
 It has the best two components in software development: version control (although sadly SVN) and continuous checking.
 I do not know if CRAN will catch up one day.
 I'm not very optimistic about it; perhaps a more realistic approach is to start a Google Summer of Code project on introducing R into Travis CI.
 I have no idea how difficult that will be, but I will definitely be thrilled if it comes true this year.